luziferius/MTGProxyPrinter/README.md

 Print Magic: The Gathering cards for play-testing purposes.

 ## Feature overview

-The application supports importing deck lists from locally stored files or various deck list building websites, automatically fetches high-quality card images from [Scryfall](https://scryfall.com), and aranges the fetched images in a paged document suitable for printing or PDF export.
+The application supports importing deck lists from locally stored files or various deck list building websites, automatically fetches high-quality card images from [Scryfall](https://scryfall.com), and arranges the fetched images in a paged document suitable for printing or PDF export.

 - The standard document editing features: